Installed base: Nintendo

-Nintendo has a large installed base of video game consoles, which it leverages to sell more games and accessories.
+Nintendo has a large installed base of its video game consoles, which it leverages to sell more games and accessories.
 For example, the company has a suite of video game series, such as Mario and Zelda, that are designed to work best on Nintendo consoles.

 Tesla, Inc.

 Tesla's installed base of electric vehicles provides the company with an opportunity to offer related products and services, such as charging stations and energy storage systems.
 The company has also leveraged the data generated by its vehicles to improve its self-driving technology.